favstats/myblogdown/content/home/teaching.md

 June 2022

-- 2-day workshop "Intoduction to Quantitative Text Analysis" at the University of Warwick
+- 2-day workshop "Introduction to Quantitative Text Analysis" at the University of Warwick

+Spring Semester 2024

+- "Introduction to Computational Communication Science" at the University of Amsterdam